American History Web Sites and Resources

 The Central Catalogue provides direct links to network sites through its index and maintains a large number of files of pointers for countries, periods, and subjects for which there is not yet a member site.
 This Virtual Library is diverse and broad site with links to a multitude of topical historical areas.
 The scope of the listed categories is impressive, but some topics have a longer reach than others.
 Maintained by Lynn Nelson, Department of History, University of Kansas.

 Run by a small educational publishing company, this website provides free online materials for major history curriculum subjects.
+It offers excellent articles on hundreds of historical subjects and also includes lesson plans and discussion questions under the “Resources” header.
 Visitors can sign up for a free monthly e-mail newsletter covering web reviews and using technology in the history classroom.

 Ask ERIC Virtual Library